 5. Supplement With L-Glutamine

-One of the greatest benefits of L-Glutamine is in its ability to help restore intestinal health and repair your stomach lining.
+Supplementing with L-Glutamine is perfect for reducing stomach bloating.
+This is due to the fact that one of the greatest benefits of L-Glutamine is its ability to help restore intestinal health and repair your stomach lining.
 L-Glutamine is 1 of 20 amino acids your body produces.
 However, unlike the other amino acids, glutamine is the primary fuel used by cells in your gut lining.
 By adequately feeding the stomach cells you produce more intestinal mucus, which tightens the openings in your gut, helping your gut barrier stop things from entering that shouldn’t.

-Eating foods that are high in L-Glutamine such as fish, chicken, avocado, and spinach is great, but it’s not enough if you have leaky gut.
-For starters, when Glutamine is taken along side other amino acids, it has to compete for uptake.
+Eating foods that are high in L-Glutamine such as fish, chicken, avocado, and spinach is great, but it’s not enough if you have a leaky gut.
+For starters, when Glutamine is taken alongside other amino acids, it has to compete for uptake.
 So you can’t expect to get all of the benefits of L-Glutamine when you eat as it’s taken alongside many other amino acids.

 Those of us with digestive issues such as bloating, constipation, or gas, will want to supplement with 5 grams of L-Glutamine at least twice per day, after training and before bed.

-We recommend our L-Glutamine supplement, since it’s micronized and pharmaceutical grade unflavored and contains 100 servings, so you can help fix your bloating and digestive issues fast.
+We recommend our L-Glutamine supplement powder since it’s micronized and pharmaceutical grade unflavored and contains 100 servings, so you can help fix your bloating and digestive issues fast.

 RECOMMENDED PRODUCT L-Glutamine (100 Servings, Unflavored)